 In rural areas, the townland is still used as the postal address for letters, packages and other deliveries, and there is a lot of resistence to the introduction of postcodes.
 Because townlands cover quite small areas, road maps of Ireland do not show them, but they appear in Ordnance Survey maps.

 In 1838, a Bill established a system of poor relief to the destitute of Ireland.
 It created a series of workhouses to which society's most unfortunate could retreat when they could no longer provide themselves with basic necessities.

 Rather than follow the civil parish system or other traditional Irish land divisions, Poor Law Unions were created and centred on market towns, where the workhouses were also built.

 In total, 137 unions were created.
 They were of varying geographical size with the largest in the west (where the population was sparser) and the smallest in the east of Ulster (where the population was dense).

 Poor Law Unions were subsequently subdivided into district electoral divisions (DEDs) for the taking of censuses.
 They are also important Irish land divisions for studying valuation records.

 District Electoral Districts (DEDs) are subdivisions of Poor Law Unions and consist of a number of townlands.
-Some land records ie the cancelled land books, are arranged by DED so it always worth making a note of the relevant DED alongside any townland name you record; you may need it later in your research
+Some records ie the cancelled land books and census returns, are arranged by DED so it always worth making a note of the relevant DED alongside any townland name you record; you may need it later in your research.